talonstrikesoftware/Working_with_React_and_Go/notes/section8-notes.md

   - we have to send an appropriate web token

 82: Adding redirects for protected components
+- Deal with a redirect so user can't save url when they are logged in and access the protected page when they are logged out

 83: Challenge
 84: Solution to Challenge